AI MEDICINE SCANNER

 Works for foreign medicinesRarely — most databases are country-specificYes — AI reads text in any language

 In mojApteczka, both approaches work together.
-The AI reads the package, and the barcode is used to enrich the result with official data from the Polish Medicinal Products Registry (RPL) — including the patient leaflet (PIL) and product characteristics (SmPC) links.
+The AI reads the package, and the barcode is used to enrich the result with official data from the Polish Medicinal Products Registry (RPL) — including links to the patient information leaflet (PIL) and summary of product characteristics (SmPC).

 What Happens Under the Hood?